 But there is also one that can show a preview of the information contained in the notification in your alerts.
 While this can be helpful for seeing information without unlocking your iPhone, you may be worried that someone could see personal information simply by waking your screen.

-While it has always been possible to stop showing these previews, there is not a way to quickly stop showing those previews for every notification on your iPhone.
+While it has always been possible to stop showing these previews, there is no way to quickly stop showing those previews for every notification on your iPhone.
 Our tutorial below will show you where to find and how to adjust this setting.

 How to Change the Notification Preview Settings for All the Apps on Your iPhone